sschmid/pw-terminal-password-manager/README.md

 pw init ~/secrets.keychain-db

 # optionally configure keychains in ~/.config/pw/pw.conf so you can access them
-# from anywhere otherwise, pw will discover keychains in the current directory
+# from anywhere, otherwise, pw will discover keychains in the current directory
-echo '~/secrets.keychain-db' >> ~/.config/pw/pw.conf
+echo 'keychain = ~/secrets.keychain-db' >> ~/.config/pw/pw.conf

 # add an entry
 pw add GitHub sschmid